 Most of the functionality and how the headphones work with your other Apple devices between AirPods and the new AirPods Pro remain the same.
 Both feature Hey, Siri activation, and the newest H1 chip enables seamless pairing between devices.
 Plus, both versions can use Audio Sharing — so you can share your audio between multiple pairs of AirPods —and Announce Messages features, which will automatically read messages for you as you receive them.

-The biggest differences are the new hardware design and features that add noise cancellation and transparency mode.
+The biggest differences when you compare the AirPods Pro vs AirPods are the new hardware design and features that add noise cancellation and transparency mode, both of which impressed Lory Gil in her AirPods Pro review.

 |AirPods Pro||AirPods 2|